chris-carrington/solidfun/README_DEV.md

 ## What is the purpose of `"prepublishOnly": "npm run build",` in the package.json?
-- This ensure `npm publish` does an `npm run build` first automatically
+- NPM lifecycle hook ensures `npm publish` does an `npm run build` first automatically

+## Why `"postbuild": "chmod +x dist/src/cli/cli.js || true",` in package.json?
+- NPM lifecycle hook ensures windows quietly fails quietly & mac/linux runs chmod which adds the executable bit to the generated cli.js

 ## Why is the `/dist` sent to NPM?